gulfiliz/gulfiliz.github.io/_pages/about.md

 Burada gezi notlarımı, felsefe üzerine düşüncelerimi, origamiyi, Go oyununu, dolma kalemleri, araştırma günlüğümü ve okuma notlarımı bulacaksınız — hepsi tek bir yerde.

 ---
 Hey, this is Filiz.
-I'm a physicist and computer scientist with a strong interest in quantum computing.
-I love literature, especially Russian literature.
-I'm also a fountain pen enthusiast and have been collecting special and limited editions since my childhood.
-I really enjoy stargazing, and I spend my time doing origami and playing Go (Igo/Baduk/Weiqi).
-I’m originally from the beautiful city of Izmir, Türkiye, and currently residing in Dallas.
+I’m a physicist and computer scientist, originally from the beautiful city of Izmir, Türkiye, and currently residing in Dallas.

 This is my intellectual space.

 Fragments in Fragmenta, unexamined truths in Sképsis, and the in-between in Metaxy.

-Here you’ll find my travel notes, reflections on philosophy, origami, the game of Go, fountain pens, research logs, and reading notes — all gathered in one place.
+Here, you’ll find travel notes, philosophical reflections, origami, the game of Go, fountain pens, research logs on QFT, HEP, and quantum computing, and reading notes on Russian literature and the classics — all gathered in one place.

 ---